Software-Engineering-591/synoptic/README.md

 `django-admin makemessages -a` to create/update django.po for the languages

-`django-admin compilemessages -a` to compile the language for user submission.
+`django-admin compilemessages` to compile the language for user submission.

 > [!TIP]
 > Make sure you are in the same directory as manage.py when running the above commands.